michaelokolo/Image-Gallery/README.md

 If you already have the HTML, CSS, and JavaScript files on your local device, follow these steps to set up the project:

-1. Ensure all files are in the same directory structure as follows:
+1. Ensure all files are in the same directory:

-/your-project-directory
-├── index.html
-├── style.css
-├── script.js
-└── images
-    ├── image-gallery-hero.png
-    ├── gallery-icon.png
-    ├── light-mode-screenshot.png
-    └── dark-mode-screenshot.png

-3. Open `index.html` in your preferred web browser.
+2. Open `index.html` in your preferred web browser.

 ## Installation